mbegoc/flaskadmin_boilerplate/README.rst

    file manager content
 4. It would be cool to have an extension which allow to route the same url to a "json api" or a classical html view against the accept http field
+5. See how to manage published content - explore idea of publication table

 Interesting extensions
 ======================